Autosomal Dominant Polycystic Kidney Disease

 - Blood pressure medicines are used to keep your blood pressure normal.
 This may help decrease or prevent further damage caused by ADPKD to your kidneys.

 - Cholesterol medicines are given to help lower the amount of cholesterol in your blood.

-- Pain medicines may be recommended by your caregiver.
+- Pain medicines may be recommended.

 - A urine test checks for blood or infection in your urine.

 - A chest x-ray is a picture of your lungs and heart.
 Healthcare providers use the chest x-ray to see if your heart is enlarged.